cfpb/grasshopper/README.md

 #### Making changes to running containers

-The `grasshopper-ui` project includes some Grunt magic
-1.
-    Then run `cd` into the grasshopper-ui directory and run
+The `grasshopper-ui` and `grasshopper-parser` projects support auto-reload of code, so you don't have to rebuild thier respectives images with each code change.  `grasshopper-ui` even has a Docker-specific Grunt task for further dev-friendliness.
+This means you can make UI changes and just refresh the browser to view them.

         cd ../grasshopper-ui
         grunt docker

-    This gives you everything you need to start development plus:

-    - the ability to make UI changes and refresh the browser to view them.

 #### Running the production-like full stack

-1. Start **all** Docker containers
+If you'd like to see the "full stack", which adds several logging and monitoring services, just point `docker-compose` at the "full" setup.
+This will start **a lot** of containers, so no need to run this setup during development.

         docker-compose -f docker-compose-full.yml up -d